iden3/circom/mkdocs/docs/getting-started/compilation-options.md

 * Flag ```--simplification_substitution``` outputs the substitutions performed by the --O1 (default) and --O2 constraint simplification options in json format (see the detailed format [here](../circom-language/formats/simplification-json.md)).
 * Flag ```--wasm``` produces a WebAssembly program that receives the private and public inputs and generates the circuit witness.
 * Flag ```-c / --c``` produces a C++ program that receives the private and public inputs and generates the circuit witness.
+    * When flag ```--no_asm``` is activated the generated C code does not use asm files, this is a new version that can be used in all architectures
 * Flag ```--wat``` compiles the circuit to wat.
 * Flag ```--json``` outputs the R1CS system in JSON format (see the detailed format [here](../circom-language/formats/constraints-json.md)).
 * Option ```-o / --output <output>``` allows to indicate the path to the directory where the output will be written.
 By default the path is ```.```.